 In 1815 Henry Jackson purchased Lot 47 next door to the south of the Stone House, paying $445 to Andrew and John Pitman who had purchased it from Peter Upp back in 1794.
 This reunited the Stone House lot with this neighboring lot to the south and restored the relationship that had begun back in 1767.
 That was when George Cabbage had purchased the undeveloped Lot 47 just two months prior to selling it and the Stone House lot to Daniel Benezet that year.
 (See section on Daniel Benezet.)
 The price that Henry Jackson paid the Pitmans also indicates that this property had improvements made to it prior to this sale.
-In Henry Jackson’s probate inventory the structure on this lot is referred to as the “Red House.”
+In Henry Jackson’s probate inventory the structure on this lot is referred to as the “red house.”
 (See below.)
 We do not have any indications as to what Henry Jackson intended to use this Lot 47 property for other than possibly leasing it to tenants as he was most likely doing with the property on Lot 71 at that time.
 In fact, other than his purchase of Lot 47 next door to the south from Andrew and John Pitman in 1815, we see little evidence of significant changes in Henry’s life until the mid-1820s, when he starts to buy tracts of farmland in the areas south and west of town.
-In that period from 1825 to 1830 he acquired four more horses and nine more slaves.
-By the time he passed away in 1833 he also had 18 sheep, 8 large hogs, 12 pigs, 4 cows, and one bull calf.

 Winney and her daughter Anna were freed upon Jackson’s death and given the “red house” next door on Lot 47 where 5436 Main Street is today.
 Henry also directed that Winney be allowed to select all that she needed from among his household furnishings before they were auctioned off so that Winney could “comfortably” outfit the house he had given her.
 Henry Jackson did not acknowledge any children in his will, but it is evident that he sincerely cared for Winney and Anna.
-We can only speculate as to why he cared for them as much as he did.
-So far we have found no other documents that shed light on their relationship.
 This aspect of Henry Jackson’s life coupled with the other factors already mentioned makes him, for our educational mission, one of the most interesting occupants of the Stone House.
 He is one of those rare examples in American social history where enough information survives about key areas of his life that we can begin to get a sense of who he was and what he was like as a man.

 It is also important to note that based on architectural evidence it appears that it was during the ownership of Henry Jackson that both the log side and the stone side of the structure were altered considerably by remodeling campaigns.
 These alterations brought the oldest parts of this historic structure into their present form.
 As mentioned above we know that the second floor of the log addition was raised from a half story to the full story that it is today by adding additional courses of hewn logs on top of the ones that were originally laid when that side of the house was first constructed by Peter Upp.
 We also know that the interior woodwork and plastering of the second floor walls on the log side was done after the roof and ceiling was raised to their current heights by Jackson.
-Other modifications also include changing the fenestration pattern on the log side, the enlarging of windows on the stone side, and may also include the moving of the bulkhead cellar stairs from the front to the rear of the stone side of the structure.
+Other modifications also include changing the fenestration pattern on the log side, the possible enlarging of windows on the stone side, and the creation of the rear cellar bulkhead entrance on the stone side of the structure.
 The date year “1828” appears to have been lightly chiseled into a stone at about eye level on the southeast corner of the building above the current bulkhead stairway door.
 This corresponds to the time in Jackson’s life when he was experiencing great economic prosperity.